Policy Advisory Council Members

 Professor Wendy Umberger (President)

-University of Adelaide: Executive Director, Centre for Global Food and Resources; Professor of Agricultural Economics and Food Policy, School of Economics and Public Policy
+University of Melbourne: Executive Director, Centre for Global Food and Resources; Professor of Agricultural Economics and Food Policy, School of Economics and Public Policy

 Dr Audrey Aumua

 Chief Executive Officer, The Fred Hollows Foundation New Zealand